 The accuracy of growth parameters can be affected by the distribution of individuals sampled relative to that of the total population (Bolser et al., 2018; Calliet and Tanaka, 1990).
 Gear selectivity, sampling location, variation in annual recruitment, and other factors can lead to under representation of some size and age classes in the sample population and introduce bias to parameter estimates (Goodyear, 2019; Kapur et al., 2020).

 There were no records of the gear type used to sample and recapture fish in this study, so it was not possible to directly incorporate this information in the modeling process.
 Therefore, a sensitivity analysis was performed to quantify the effect of the sampled distribution on parameter estimates with an approach inspired by Bolser et al. (2018).
-It was not possible to simulate new observations without making assumptions about growth parameters because the growth observed in each individual between marking and recapture events is an essential input to growth increment approaches, so a synthetic dataset was constructed through hierarchical of the original OTP data.
+It was not possible to simulate new observations without making assumptions about growth parameters because the growth observed in each individual between marking and recapture events is an essential input to growth increment approaches, so a synthetic dataset was constructed through hierarchical resampling of the original OTP data.

 The data were binned by the length of each fish at the time of tagging in 5-cm increments and then observations from each bin were randomly resampled with replacement until each bin contained 200 observations to compensate for uneven sampling across size classes.
 Each model was then refit using this synthetic dataset.
 The robustness of each model to the sampling distribution of the data was determined by whether or not the point estimates generated from the sensitivity analysis fell within the previously determined 95% confidence intervals.
 The influence of the sampling distribution on each model was quantified by the percent difference between parameter estimates for L∞ and K fit with synthetic data and those fit using the observed data.
 This type of approach does not explicitly account for differences in selectivity or differences between the sampled and true population structure, but it can fill critical gaps caused by these issues by flattening the number of observations across size classes (Bolser et al., 2018).